DraxDomax/chatloss/README.md

 * Out-of-the-box secrets manager so you don't include passwords in plaintext (don't do this!) like a clown
 * REAL server with simple facility to mock your API
 * Documentation for the framework components, usage guide and general things like API/Schema/Programming because I love you :)
+* Chrome/FF driver support if you need that little extra JS in your life

 ...
 More coming here ...